tasxatzial/exercism-clojure-track/docs/SUBMIT.md

 # Submit

-If you're working locally, you should use the [Exercism CLI](https://exercism.org/docs/using/solving-exercises/working-locally) to upload and submit your solution so that it appears on the Exercism website.
+if you're working locally, you should use the [Exercism CLI](https://exercism.org/docs/using/solving-exercises/working-locally) to upload and submit your solution so that it appears on the Exercism website.

 As an example, for the `bob` exercise, switch to the its root directory from the command line and type: